 The physician must be aware of the possible placebo effect as well as the long-term effects of injections related to the patient's physical and mental status.
 Strict adherence to contraindications, both absolute and relative, may prevent potential complications.
-Subjecting the patient to potential risks, i.e., needle trauma, infection, nerve injury, or systemic effects of local anesthetics and corticosteroids, must be considered before the patient consents to such procedures, especially for repeat procedures.
+Subjecting the patient to potential risks, (i.e., needle trauma, infection, nerve injury, or systemic effects of local anesthetics and corticosteroids), must be considered before the patient consents to such procedures.

 a.
-Therapeutic Spinal Injections:
+Sympathetic Injections: